426finalproject/finalproject/README.md

 ## Comment APIs
-A comment database is used to store and retrieve user posted feedback regarding the pollen prediction website
+A session-persistent comment database is used to store and retrieve user posted feedback regarding the pollen prediction website

     GET /comments
     POST /comments